lace/vg/doc/index.md

 including geometric problems, which are the focus of this library.
 Though some programmers need to know the math that powers these solutions, often understanding the abstractions is enough.
-Furthermore, the abstractions provide powerful ways of communicating the ideas in a way that is highly readable, regardless of the reader's math background.
+Furthermore, the abstractions express these operations in highly readable forms which communicate clearly regardless of the reader's math background.

 The goal of vg is to enable Python programmers to leverage the power of linear algebra to carry out vector-geometry operations.
 It leads to code